jsong13/mt13/READMD.md

 Word alignments might not cover all the way to the end of the sentences, e. g. the number of fields in line 4 migth be smaller than line 2.
 This is because word alignment implementation cuts off sentences if their lenths > 100.

 ----------
-Compile and run the MTTester using "ant mt"
+Compile and run the MTTester using "ant mt", run "SyncTreeTester" with "ant sn"